-Every Thursday (4-7pm) – Wine in The Bryan Gardens & Galveston’s Own Farmers Market – Join the fun in the beautiful Conservatory and botanical gardens to relax and enjoy time and conversation with friends, family, and Museum staff.
+Every Thursday (3-7pm) and Sunday (8am-1pm) – Galveston’s Own Farmers Market – Join the fun in the beautiful Conservatory and botanical gardens to relax and enjoy time and conversation with friends, family, and Museum staff.
 Wine, beer, and complimentary bar snacks will be served.
-During the event, the Museum Shop will also be open so that you may browse the selection of original artwork, hand painted figurines, unique jewelry, colorful pottery, books, music, and more.
-Please enter from the Guest Parking lot behind the Museum.
+During the event, the Museum Shop will also be open so that you may browse the selection of original artwork, hand-painted figurines, unique jewelry, colorful pottery, books, music, and more.
+Please enter the Guest Parking lot behind the Museum.

-The Thursday market of Galveston’s Own Farmers Market (GOFM) started in 2016, but it has now moved to a new home in the Courtyard at The Bryan Museum, 1315 21st St. The market is held 3-6pm with all the goodness that you’ve come to expect at the market, plus the added charms of the Bryan Museum’s “Wine at the Bryan” weekly event.
+The Thursday market of Galveston’s Own Farmers Market (GOFM) started in 2016, is held in the Courtyard at The Bryan Museum, 1315 21st St. The market is held 3-6pm with all the goodness that you’ve come to expect at the market, plus the added charms of the Bryan Museum’s “Wine at the Bryan” weekly event.

 At this Thursday market, you can expect free beer from Galveston Island Brewing, live music, locally-sourced snacks, fun kids activities with Galveston Arts Center, a selection of your favorite local GOFM vendors, and the wonderful Bryan Museum’s weekly “Wine at the Bryan” offerings.